10-3-pursuit/project-budget-app-reboot/README.md

 When you submit your pull request, _make sure to include a description of any stretch goals you implemented._ You may choose from the list below or come up with features or tasks that are more relevant to your specific implementation of the project.

+- Use the `Pages` and `Components` architecture.
-- Use [axios](https://www.npmjs.com/package/axios) instead of fetch to make calls to the backend
+- Use [axios](https://www.npmjs.com/package/axios) instead of `fetch` to make calls to the backend
 - Make `categories` a `select` HTML element on the new/edit forms to allow the user to choose from a pull-down menu from the available categories, and allow for the addition of new categories to the options menu.
 - Display the bank account total in the nav bar (or similar component that is visible on all views), instead of just on the index page.
 - Add helpful errors to users when they try to create or edit items with invalid data
 - Use the date object for the date, instead of just a string.
-Be sure to format it on the front-end to make it human-readable.
+Be sure to format it on the frontend to make it human-readable.
 Try using the `date` input type as well.
 - Use a checkbox, separate input or similar strategy to allow the user to select whether the transaction is a deposit or withdrawal.
 If it is a withdrawal, make sure the value subtracts and deposit values add.
 By default, your user would have be entering values that are positive or negative.
 - Add a library like [chartjs](https://www.chartjs.org) to provide visualizations the budget app.
 - Add [React Drag and Drop](https://react-dnd.github.io/react-dnd/about) to move your transactions above and below each other.
-- Add one of the stretch goals you previouly learned to implement.
+- Reuse one of the stretch goals from a previous project.

 ## Example application